HCHS-Chisolm/react-native-bootcamp/README.md

 > A series of **React Native coding challenges** with a variety of difficulties for busy developers.

-I do `react-native` as a freelance since 2017 and I have 15+ years of experience shipping products with `JavaScript`.
-This bootcamp encapsulates all the problems I encounter in my daily job and all the things I wish I knew **before** starting my career as a React Native Developer.
+This course is adapted from a freelance engineer, [David Leuliette](https://github.com/flexbox), who has used `react-native` since 2017 and has 15+ years of experience shipping products with `JavaScript`.
+This bootcamp encapsulates all the problems a `react-native` developer encounters in their daily job and all the things developers wish they knew **before** starting their career as a React Native Developer.

 My project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.